 Portion control is one of the top challenges my clients face, even with healthy foods!
 It can be a barrier to sustainable weight loss once the “diet” you’re on wears off, as well as being the root cause of persistent gut issues (particularly when we’re overeating refined foods often).
 Here’s how to kick that habit and build a healthy new one that respects your body’s limits.

-Click here to learn more about managing portion control naturally.
+Click here to watch the full video about managing portion control naturally.

 Eat more slowly

 - Put your fork down halfway through your plate and take a 2 minute time out.